Popcorn & Chat

 How do I sign up for Popcorn & Chat event?

-You can sign up on our site or on Eventbrite.
+You can sign up here or on Eventbrite.

 When and where are the Popcorn & Chat events located?